 - 1. Introduction to Law of Persons: scope and method

 - 2. Legal Personality: Basic Concepts

-- 3. The Beginning of Legal Personality: Birth4.
-The End of Legal Personality: Death
+- 3. The Beginning of Legal Personality: Birth

+- 4. The End of Legal Personality: Death

 - 5. Status and Capacity

 - 6. Domicile

-- 7. Status of children born of unmarried parents

-- 8. The Effect of Age on Status: Minority
+- 7. The Effect of Age on Status: Minority

+- 8. Status of children born of unmarried parents

 - 9. Mentally and Physically Incapacitated Persons

 - 10. Change of Sex